udacity/create-your-own-adventure/english/Canada/Canada.md

 who sits next to you in class to get away from all this chaos?
 [Sorry buddy, I've got bad news](http://www.cic.gc.ca/english/helpcentre/answer.asp?qnum=357&top=5).

+If you are ignorant to gravy, please consult some [resources](https://en.wikipedia.org/wiki/Gravy) before making the move.

 No dice?
 Yikes.
 Guess you'll have to stick around and
 [enjoy all this freedom](http://weknowmemes.com/wp-content/uploads/2011/12/damn-right-im-free-this-is-america.png), eh?